TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Inner_Product.md

 iii.
 Is proved in the same way as (ii).

 iv.
-This consists of two statement.
+This consists of two statements.
 For the first, we note that

 $$
  \mathbf{v}\ip\mathbf{v} = a_1a_1 +a_2a_2+ \ldots + a_na_n = a_1^2+a_2^2 + \ldots + a_n^2